 ETF vs. ETN

 While they trade similarly, ETFs and ETNs are very different investment products.
 An ETF represents a share in a bundle of assets.
-Depending on the goals of a particular ETF, those assets may be stocks, bonds, or derivatives like futures and options.
+Depending on the goals of a particular ETF, those assets may be stocks, bonds, or derivatives such as futures and options.
 Investors who buy the ETF are pooling their money to buy shares with a specific goal, such as emulating the performance of the S&P 500.
 An ETN, on the other hand, is essentially unsecured corporate debt, and the investor isn't buying into a bundle of assets.

 An ETF is similar to a mutual fund, while an ETN is similar to a corporate bond.
 However, unlike the stated rates of interest that come with corporate bonds, ETN returns depend on the market performance of the tracked index or benchmark.